 In June 2020 Mr. Saniniu Laizer discovered two huge tanzanite stones.
 They weigh 9.2 kilos and 5.8 kilos and he received a huge amount of about $3.3 million.
 He wants to build a shopping center and a school in his local community with his money.
 His stones are the largest rough tanzanite in the world.

 But there is also the largest carved tanzanite and this one is called L’Heure Blue.
-It is 725 carats and it is found by a lady called Naomi Sarna, who taught the Masai ladies how to polish the stones and how to make jewelry out of them.
+It is 725 carats and it was found by a lady called Naomi Sarna, who taught the Masai ladies how to polish the stones and how to make jewelry out of them.
 The fortune that Mrs. Sarna made making this huge piece of art is used for an eye care station in the Masai area.

-Tips when you own a tanzanite
+Tips when you own a Tanzanite

-When you are a lucky and well to do lady who can afford these beauties, you can use these tips/advice:
+When you are a lucky and well-to-do lady who can afford these beauties, you can use these tips/advice:

 Tanzanite has a hardness of about 6.5 on the scale of Mohr.
 This means that it scratches easily and the gemstone easily breaks or splits.
-Better not buy a ring or bracelet with tanzanite, unless you wear them only at parties.
+Better not to buy a ring or bracelet with tanzanite, unless you wear them only at parties.

 When you want to clean this blue gemstone use soft hand soap and a clean cloth to dry your precious jewelry.
 Or go to a well-informed jeweler to clean it.
 Don’t use ultrasonic or steam cleaning.
 The tanzanite does not like it and the color can be attached.